debbiect246/recipe-app/README.md

 1. Authenticated user login.
 Users identities could be checked using two factor authentication.
 This could be implemented in django or another python framework.

+2. Ensuring that duplicate recipes cannot be added to the database; an error message to flash up if a user attempts to add a duplicate recipe - this would need for all 15 fields to be checked after recipe was submitted to see if any of the recipes in the database are an exact match for the recipe being entered.

 2. Statistics on ratings for each recipe.
 A ratings collection could be used for this.
 The ratings could be implemented using a number of technologies including crossfilter and matlab.